-The water heater flue may be terminated either horizontally with a Horizontal Flue Terminal or vertically with a Vertical Flue Terminal.
-The secondary flue must be self-supporting and not impose a load on the water heater.
+The water heater flue may be terminated either through the wall with a Horizontal Flue Terminal or through he roof with a 90 degree bend and a Horizontal Flue Terminal.
+The secondary flue must be self supporting and not impose a load on the water heater.